-Everything you need to know about surround sound in headphones
+Everything you need to know about spatial audio in headphones

-You may have seen terms like spatial audio, 7.1, DTS, surround sound, and 3D sound in marketing materials when shopping for headphones—and not just for gaming headsets—but how does surround sound in headphones work exactly?
+You may have seen terms like spatial audio, 7.1, DTS, surround sound, and 3D sound in marketing materials when shopping for headphones—and not just for gaming headsets—but how does spatial audio work in headphones exactly?

-Let’s dig into the history of surround sound, learn a little about the tech that makes headphone surround work, and take a look at the competing standards.
+Let’s dig into the history of spatial audio, learn a little about the tech that makes headphone surround work, and take a look at the competing standards.

 How did surround sound evolve in movie theaters?

 Surround sound was developed to make watching a movie more exciting and to extend the experience beyond the boundaries of the screen.
 It may seem like a relatively recent idea, but it’s been around for a while.

 Among its many technical innovation credits, The Walt Disney Company claims the first documented commercial use of surround sound in film.
 For the release of the studio’s revolutionary animated film Fantasia in 1940, it unveiled a multichannel sound system called Fantasound.
 The full 54-speaker setup was only installed in two theaters.
 Although that system was impressive, the concept proved too complex and expensive for most theaters.
 Consequently, film surround sound died out completely by the 1960s.